sourav2002/DP-by-Striver/readme.md

     1) Express the problem in terms of indexes.
     2) Try out all possible choices at a given index.
     3) Take the maximum/minmum of all choices (according to question)
+### tabulation -
+    1. copy the base case of recursion
+    2. for loops for changing states
+    3. copy the recursion

 **If you are doing recursion step from 0th index to n-1th index, Tabulation will always be its opposite.**